Elizabeth Taber Library

 Staff contributes to the development of patron-oriented collections by:

-• Engaging in open, continuous two-way communication with library patrons and recognizing that individuals have different ways of expressing their needs based on age, language, economic status, culture, or other characteristics
+• Engaging in open, continuous two-way communication with library patrons and recognizing that individuals have different ways of expressing their needs based on age, language, or other characteristics

 • Interacting with patrons with understanding, respect, and responsiveness